PO Box 10, Oxford, OX1 1EN

 Anyone living in the property would have to leave.

-However, it is our policy to offer a new tenancy to certain remaining relatives.
-For example the adult child of a tenant.
+However, it is our policy to offer a new tenancy to certain remaining relatives who would have succeeded if there had not been a previous succession.
+For example the adult child of a tenant whose tenancy started before April 2012.

-They would have no right the remain in the property, but would be moved to appropriate accommodation.
+They would have no right to remain in the property, but would be moved to appropriate accommodation.
 For example a one bed flat if they were on their own.

 Tenancy Management Team